covagashi/LazyScriptingEplan/README.md

 So the RAG is more effective.
 Now the  knowledgeAgent find the information and ManagerAgent give the context.
 - One of the pending task would be, clean the information of the json.
 - Next step will improve the conversationAgent and text the codeGeneratorAgent.

+06/08/2025
+After some test, the workflow is not smart and after all if working with case words and small changes broke others agents.
+So my desition is change the architecture.

+I did recreate the new agents so... the knowledge agent is broke again (RAG) and I need to improve this new system and findout a balance.

 ---